jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def test_converting_a_string_to_an_integer(self):
         self.assertEqual(int("12"), 12)

   Great!
-I now have another tool to use to solve the problem
+I now have another tool to use to solve the problem.
+I can convert strings to numbers.b

 * I uncomment the test to show the :doc:`/exceptions/TypeError` I have been trying to solve, then change the ``duration`` function with what I have learned to see if it makes the test pass